kevin-iwan/Simple-Gallery/README.md

 4. Allow 'Storage' permissions.

 Note :
-You must add folder named "Basic" inside your original Android "Pictures" folder.
+You must add folder named "Basic" inside your original "Pictures" folder that located on your phone's Internal Storage.

 This application only show images from the "Basic" folder.